Pasindu-Sankalpa/Pasindu-Sankalpa/README.md

 ![GitHub Contributors Image](https://contrib.rocks/image?repo=Pasindu-Sankalpa/Pasindu-Sankalpa)

 ## About
-- 👋 Hi, I’m Pasindu-Sankalpa.
+- 👋 Hi, I’m Pasindu Sankalpa.
 - 👀 I’m interested in coding with python, matlab, c, c++, java, etc.
 - 👨‍🎓 I’m currently an undergraduate of Electronic & Telecommunication Engineering Department of University of Moratuwa, Sri Lanka.
 - 🤝🏻 I’m looking to collaborate on new project design ideas.